SergiyYermak/Digital_Image_Processing_Program/README.md

  best results.
 Therefore, I use my own data structure which is basically a dynamic array within another dynamic array.
 Furthermore, sample inputs are provided for this application.
 The programs were made to work with PGM and PPM files.
 So the "sampleinputs" folder holds a small variety of images to play with.
 The images are represented as objects of type Image.
 Image.h has the constructor and has a few helper functions such as readFromFile that help initialize the image.
-However, to not congest this file, I have seperated most of the methods done to it in what I call machines.
-These files are seperated into catagories, for example, the intensityMachine.h holds all functions related to intensity transformations.
-Therfore, if one would like to preform a intesnsity transformation to a image, one must initialize the intensity machine and then call the function they would like with image as the parameter.
+However, to not congest this file, I have separated most of the methods done to it in what I call machines.
+These files are separated into categories, for example, the intensityMachine.h holds all functions related to intensity transformations.
+Therefore, if one would like to preform a intensity transformation to a image, one must initialize the intensity machine and then call the function they would like with image as the parameter.
 I provide an example bellow of what main.cpp would look like in the case we want a negative image.
 The main.cpp has a small menu already set up for testing.
  Here is portion of that code.*